Paul Giamatti: 2003–2015: Established actor

 Giamatti received his second Golden Globe win for Best Actor in a Motion Picture - Musical or Comedy for his role in the 2010 film, Barney's Version.
+The Associated Press praised Giamatti, describing it as "pitch perfect", adding, "the picture undoubtedly will draw kudos in its home and native land and likely beyond, buoyed by that virtuoso Giamatti performance".
 Giamatti starred as the lead in the comedy-drama film Win Win, which earned positive reviews from critics.
+Scott Tobias of NPR wrote of his performance, "By now, the Giamatti persona has been well-defined — exasperation and despair, tempered by mordant wit—but the actor's every performance is like a snowflake, and here McCarthy provides him a role that's subtly down-to-earth".
 The same year he had small roles in Ironclad, The Hangover Part II and The Ides of March.

 In 2012, Giamatti became the voiceover actor for Liberty Mutual insurance commercials.
 He was the narrator for the PBS Nature episode An Original DUCKumentary.
 Giamatti produced and starred in John Dies at the End, which is based on the book of the same name.
 He also had roles in the films Rock of Ages and Cosmopolis.

-In 2013, Giamatti returned to his alma mater, Yale University, to perform the title role in Shakespeare's Hamlet, for which he won rave reviews in a sold-out, modern dress stage production of the play at the Yale Repertory Theatre, in New Haven.
+In 2013, Giamatti returned to his alma mater, Yale University, to perform the title role in Shakespeare's Hamlet, for which he won rave reviews in a sold-out, modern dress stage production of the play at the Yale Repertory Theatre in New Haven.
 He also had supporting roles in several films, including the animated Turbo and The Congress, as well as Parkland, Saving Mr. Banks, and the critically acclaimed 12 Years a Slave.
 In addition, Giamatti played the role of New Yorker Harold Levinson, the brother of Cora, the Countess of Grantham (Elizabeth McGovern), in the 2013 Christmas special of the period drama, ITV Studios/Carnival Films television series, Downton Abbey.
+For his performance he received a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series nomination.

 In 2014, Giamatti played villain The Rhino in The Amazing Spider-Man 2.
 Also in 2014, Giamatti portrayed psychologist Eugene Landy in the Brian Wilson biopic Love & Mercy.
 In 2015, Giamatti portrayed N.W.A manager Jerry Heller in the biographical drama Straight Outta Compton.
 He also played a scientist in the disaster film San Andreas.

-In 2016, Giamatti began appearing in commercials for Prism TV, the IPTV service owned by CenturyLink; the spots are the first-ever on-camera TV commercial appearances for Giamatti.
-In 2022, Giamatti appeared as Scrooge and Einstein in Verizon commercials.

-Giamatti plays a lead role in the Showtime series Billions, portraying the U.S. Attorney for the Southern District of New York.
-The show, debuting in 2016, is loosely based on a real event.